wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 smtp_server
 ^^^^^^^^^^^

-In this option defines what SMTP server to use to deliver alerts.
+This option defines what SMTP server to use to deliver alerts.

 +--------------------+-----------------------------------------------+
 | **Default value**  | n/a                                           |